BradHutchings/Mmojo-Server-v2/instructions/611-APE-Compatible.md

   export ADDED_CERTS=1
   ```

-*Note: I use these certificates in my Mmojo Knowledge Appliance.
-I will document why and how to create these certificates soon.*

 ---
 ### Add Mmojo Complete UI to Package
 This script adds the Mmojo Complete user interface to the APE package.